What It Should Include (7)

 Retainage is a percentage of payment the client withholds to ensure the contractor fulfills their duties correctly.
 It gives the client security should issues develop and offers the contractor a financial incentive to finish the project on schedule.

-Retainage rates typically range from 5% to 10%, although exact amounts will vary depending on state law and whether the contract is for private, state, or federal construction.
+Retainage rates typically range from 5% to 10% of the total contract price, although exact amounts will vary depending on state law and whether the project is a private, state, or federal contract.

 How to Pay (4)